 - Day 3 Field visit #2, co-led by writer- and arts-educator

 - Day 4 In-school writing and presentation preparation, co-led by writer- and arts-educator

-Read a blog entry about this project here.
+Read a blog entry about this project in North Cornwall here.

 We were invited by Norwich Castle and the Young Norfolk Arts Festival to develop a residency model around two special exhibitions in 2017 and 2018 and at the Museum of Norwich in 2019.

 Taking place as part of a festival, the structure was aimed at Sixth-Form College and home-schooled students.
 Four two-hour workshops, one per day, looked at different aspects of writing using the visual material to generate stories.
 Where possible, attendees are given take-home writing tasks.

 We replicated this structure also at the invitation of the management at the National Trust site at Sutton Hoo in Suffolk.

 We are committed to developing ways to extend the opportunity to explore and write within the historical environment to as wide a group of potential young writers as possible.

 Our recent extension projects include: